Are you an artist, musician, or designer looking to turn your creative passion into a successful business? Then you may be a creative entrepreneur!

 For example, with Imaginated.com, we are a digital media company so we do not have any physical products or services at the moment.

-Our goal and our service is providing top quality information to help you grow your personal brand.
+Our goal and our service are to provide top-quality information to help you grow your personal brand.

 With that being said, we do not need a sales team or human resources team because we are a very small team.